MHJahanbakhsh/notes/github.md

 ---
 # Github:
 ![Screenshot (103)](https://user-images.githubusercontent.com/50621975/153028875-f1ae124b-9179-482e-b07a-19b18c484036.png)
-url in gitclone does not necceserily have to be from github.it could be gitlab,bitbucket,.. basically any url that provides a github repo
+url in gitclone does not necceserily have to be from github.it could be gitlab,bitbucket,.. basically any url that provides a git repo

 __SSH = secure shell,it is a communication protocal just like http,https,ftp,... and it's encrypted.used mostly in terminal/command line__